ucloud/terraform-provider-ucloud/website/docs/d/images.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `images` - images is a nested type which documented below.
+* `images` - It is a nested type which documented below.
 * `total_count` - Total number of image that satisfy the condition.

 The attribute (`images`) support the following: